Biopsychosocial model: Criticisms

 A number of these criticisms have been addressed.
 For example, the biopsychosocial pathways model describes how it is possible to conceptually separate, define, and measure biological, psychological, and social factors, and thereby seek detailed interrelationships among these factors.

 In a series of articles, Hunt, St-John Smith and Abed further criticised the biopsychosocial model for its lack of interaction with evolutionary theory, proposing that integrating evolutionary theory could address many of its criticisms.
 This 'evobiopsychosocial' approach is suggested to offer clarity on the relationship between the biological, psychological and social levels, and grounds the model more explicitly in fundamental biological theory, with implications for research, treatment, and conciliation.

 As of 2017 whilst Engel's call to arms for a biopsychosocial model had been taken up in several healthcare fields and developed in related models, it had not been adopted in acute medical and surgical domains.
+In psychiatric settings, the biopsychosocial model has been operationalized through measurement-based care frameworks, which systematically assess biological (medication response, genetics), psychological (symptom scales, therapy progress), and social (functioning, life stressors) dimensions at each clinical encounter.